Pet Weight Loss Planner

 Suppose you have a dog that currently weighs 50 lb.
 Your veterinarian recommends a target weight of 45 lb, and together you decide on a 250 kcal/day energy deficit from a combination of controlled feeding and exercise.

-In this scenario, the planner would show an estimate of about 10 weeks to reach 45 lb, assuming the 250 kcal/day deficit is maintained consistently and your dog responds in a typical way.
+In this scenario, the planner would show an estimate of about 10 weeks to reach 45 lb, assuming the 250 kcal/day deficit is maintained consistently and the pet responds in a fairly typical way.
+In real life, the process may take longer because appetite, activity, metabolism, and routine often change over time.

 How to Interpret the Result

 The output of the calculator is an approximate number of weeks.
 Use it as a planning guideline, not as a promise.
-Real pets often lose weight more slowly or more quickly, depending on many factors such as metabolism, breed, age, and medical conditions.
+Real pets often lose weight more slowly or more quickly than a simple equation suggests.
+Breed, age, medical conditions, changes in lean body mass, differences in activity, and the practical reality of measuring food all affect the real timeline.

 Key Assumptions and Limitations

 This planner is intentionally simple.
-That simplicity makes it easy to use, but it also means the results have important limitations:
+That simplicity makes it quick to use, but it also means the result depends on several assumptions that may not hold exactly for an individual pet.
+Understanding those assumptions is just as important as seeing the number itself.

-• Does not adjust for species or breed.
-The formula is the same whether you enter values for a cat or a dog, and does not change for different breeds or body types.
-In reality, some breeds gain or lose weight more easily than others.
+• No species or breed adjustment.
+The formula is the same whether you are planning for a cat or a dog.
+It does not change for body type, breed, or size.

 • No medical screening.
-The planner cannot account for hypothyroidism, arthritis, heart disease, diabetes, or other conditions that affect safe weight loss and activity levels.
+It cannot account for diabetes, hypothyroidism, arthritis, heart disease, medication effects, or other conditions that change what is safe.

 Safe Calorie Deficits and Veterinary Guidance